adamschonewille/phys408OpticalCavity/LabNotebook.md

 #### Piezo Calibration:
 For the piezo actuator we want to find the calibration of the device, that is to say we want to investigate and find any relationship between the frequency or voltage and travel of the piezo when it vibrates.
 We can do this by looking at the resulting laser beam when the piezo is excited and the cavity length changes with time due to controlled vibrations.

-This setup took the longest time and the majority of our time, which was what we expected to take the longest in our
+This setup took the longest time and the majority of our time, which was what we expected to take the longest in our lab outline.
+Our major difficulty was getting a periodic signal that we were able to measure from the

 These measurements are very sensitive to noise and disturbances caused by sounds and other vibrations picked up and conducted by the table (walking/breathing).